chialin6/CSE490G-FP/index.md

 Lemmatization is a more special technique compared to text cleansing like above.
 It combines several words into one word which has similar stemming (root words), for example, "working", "worked", "works" will be assigned as "work".
 And here I adopted a library called **WordNet** to achieve lemmatization.

 ### Training
+All the further implementation details can be found in my [jupyter notebook](https://github.com/chialin6/CSE490G-FP/blob/gh-pages/cse490g_fp_details.ipynb)
 #### Model
 ![LSTM](https://www.researchgate.net/profile/Savvas_Varsamopoulos/publication/329362532/figure/fig5/AS:699592479870977@1543807253596/Structure-of-the-LSTM-cell-and-equations-that-describe-the-gates-of-an-LSTM-cell.jpg)
 _Image credits to [ResearchGate](https://www.researchgate.net/figure/Structure-of-the-LSTM-cell-and-equations-that-describe-the-gates-of-an-LSTM-cell_fig5_329362532)_